-We have obtained license from Kingsoft Group to use some of its registered trademarks during their terms of registration, including " 🚖 山 🛱" and "Kingsoft Cloud," and some of its trademarks, which are still in the process of registration applications, during the period of such applications and the term of the registrations if such trademarks have been registered afterwards.
+We have obtained license from Kingsoft Group to use some of its registered trademarks during their terms of registration, including " $\underline{\oplus}$ $\underline{\Box}$ $\underline{\Box}$ " and "Kingsoft Cloud," and some of its trademarks, which are still in the process of registration applications, during the period of such applications and the term of the registrations if such trademarks have been registered afterwards.
 We have also obtained license from Kingsoft Group to use some of its registered patents during their terms of registration.
 See "Item 7.
 Major shareholders and Related Party Transactions-7.B.
 Related Party Transactions."
 However, we cannot assure you that Kingsoft Group will continue to authorize us to use the trademarks and patents, and if they do not, our business may be materially and adversely impacted.
 For example, if we are not authorized by Kingsoft Group to use such trademarks, we may not be able to use the relevant brand names and domain names, which may materially harm our market awareness and brand recognition.

 There can be no assurance that the particular forms of intellectual property protection that we seek, including business decisions about when to file trademark applications and patent applications, will be adequate to protect our business.
 We may have to spend significant resources to monitor and protect our intellectual property rights.
 Litigation may be necessary in the future to enforce our intellectual property rights, determine the validity and scope of our proprietary rights or those of others, or defend against claims of infringement or invalidity.
-Such litigation could be costly, time-consuming and distracting to management, result in a diversion of significant resources, the narrowing or invalidation of portions of our intellectual property and have an adverse effect on our business, results of operations and financial condition.
-Our efforts to enforce our intellectual property rights may be met with defenses, counterclaims and countersuits attacking the validity and enforceability of our intellectual property rights or alleging that we infringe the counterclaimant's own intellectual property.
+Such litigation could be costly, time-consuming and distracting to management, result in a diversion of significant resources, the narrowing or invalidation of portions of our intellectual property rights may be met with defenses, counterclaims and countersuits attacking the validity and enforceability of our intellectual property rights or alleging that we infringe the counterclaimant's own intellectual property.
 Any of our patents, copyrights, trademarks or other intellectual property rights could be challenged by others or invalidated through administrative process or litigation.